sailpoint-oss/golang-sdk/api_v3/docs/CertificationSummariesAPI.md

 [[Back to README]](../README.md)

-## GetIdentityDecisionSummary
+## Summary of Certification Decisions

 > IdentityCertDecisionSummary GetIdentityDecisionSummary(ctx, id).Filters(filters).Execute()

-Summary of Certification Decisions
+This API returns a summary of the decisions made on an identity campaign certification.
+The decisions are summarized by type.
+A token with ORG_ADMIN or CERT_ADMIN authority is required to call this API.
+Reviewers for this certification can also call this API.

 ### Example